COSC3020/mergesort-vijaykodru-1/README.md

 We start by analyzing the outer loop, which divides the given array into smaller chunks.
 This operation takes $O(log n)$ time complexity.
 Next, we go through the inner loop, which iterates over the $n$ elements which takes $O(n)$ time complexity.
 Then the while loop takes another $O(n)$ time complexity to move the element from the righ to left by iterating through every element.
 The total time complexity of the algorithm comes to $\Theta(n^2 log n)$.

 I was able to remove the seperate array value I used earlier for merging the elements.
 Instead I am moving the smallest element found to the left by iterating through the array.
+I found the lecture slides with the recursive implmentation of mergesort helful for me to do the in place mergesort.

 References used: